 Dose-Response Analysis

-Risk-ratios (RR) were used to estimate the effect size in the dose-response analysis between SSB and dental caries, measured using a two-stage generalised least squares trend estimation.25,28,33 The regression coefficient was calculated for every study, and then pooled in a multivariate random-effects model to estimate the average slope.
+Risk-ratios (RR) were used to estimate the effect size in the dose-response analysis between SSB and dental caries, measured using a two-stage generalised least squares trend estimation.25,28,33 The regression coefficient was calculated for every study, and pooled in a multivariate random-effects model to estimate the average slope.
 Levels of SSB consumption were modelled using restricted cubic splines with four knots at 5%, 35%, 65%, and 95% percentiles of the distribution.
 P<0.05 was considered statistically significant for all analyses.
-A likelihood ratio test was performed to compare the difference between the linear and non-linear models.
+A likelihood ratio test was performed to compare the difference between linear and non-linear models.
 Only studies reporting three or more categories of SSB consumption were included in this analysis.
 A dose-response analysis was not undertaken for erosion as not enough studies met the inclusion criteria.
 Analyses were conducted in Stata version 15.

 Additional analyses

-Publication bias was examined visually using funnel plot asymmetry and formally using Egger's asymmetry test (p<0.05).34 Influence analyses were conducted with one study removed at a time to examine the potential effect of each study on the pooled effect sizes.
-Two sensitivity analyses were undertaken.
-The first explored variation in the estimates of the meta-analyses and dose-response analyses assuming a portion size of 330 ml rather than 250 ml, as this is the volume of a regular-sized SSB can.
-The second was undertaken for the dose-response analysis to evaluate the robustness of the pooled dose-response curve against the assumptions and decisions taken a priori.
+Publication bias was examined visually using funnel plot asymmetry and formally using Egger's asymmetry test (p<0.05).34 Influence analyses were conducted to examine the potential effect of each study on the pooled effect sizes.
+Two sensitivity analyses were undertaken; first exploring variation in estimates assuming a portion size of 330 ml rather than 250 ml, as this is the volume of a regular-sized SSB can; and second to evaluate the robustness of the pooled dose-response curve against the assumptions and decisions taken a priori.
 In the spline model, sensitivity analyses assessed the effect of alternative knot locations on the shape of the dose-response curve.

 Quality of evidence